The Combinatorics of Higher Derivatives of Implicit Functions: The Expressions Appearing in

-\begin{proof} Leibniz' rule shows that letting $f_{y}^{2}\frac{d}{dx}$ act on each term in Definition \ref{Deltalg} produces 3 elements: One in which the derivative operates on the derivative of $g$, one where it acts on the power of $f_{y}$, and in the last one it differentiates the power of $f_{x}$.
+\begin{proof} Leibniz' rule shows that letting $f_{y}^{2}\frac{d}{dx}$ act on each term in Definition \ref{Deltalg} produces 3 elements: One in which the derivative operates on the derivative of $g$, one where it acts on the power of $f_{y}$, and one where it differentiates the power of $f_{x}$.
 The $j$th term of the first type becomes